Hooliocoolio/Hooliocoolio.github.io/README.md

 ## Stretch

-- [ ] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works
-- [ ] Download another template and see if you can get the CSS preprocessor working on the project
+- [ ] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works zz- [ ] Download another template and see if you can get the CSS preprocessor working on the project
 =======
 ## Welcome to GitHub Pages